audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Imports:
-    * On-Demand WAV/AIFF import not available if using the optional FFmpeg importer (that is, if "FFmpeg-compatible files" set in the import dialog)
+    * On-Demand WAV/AIFF import not available if using the optional FFmpeg importer (that is, if "FFmpeg-compatible files" set in the import dialogue)
     * (Windows) The Audacity executable cannot be added to the Explorer "Open With" menu if you have another version of Audacity also called "audacity.exe".
 You can set the file association to always use the Audacity Beta executable to open the required file type, but it will not appear in the list accessed by the "Open With" context menu item whilst there is another "audacity.exe" on the computer.
-     * If a WAV/AIFF file is imported into a project using on-demand import, then the file is deleted whilst the project is still open, then trying to play the project will cause Audacity to hang.
+    * If a WAV/AIFF file is imported into a project using on-demand import, then the file is deleted whilst the project is still open, trying to play the project will cause Audacity to hang.

  * Exports:
     * Album art and lyrics in imported metadata lost when exporting
     * WAVEX (Microsoft) headers: GSM 6.10 files cannot be exported, and U-Law/A-Law files may not be playable
     * M4A: exports at 38000 Hz may not play properly (FFmpeg bug); M4A
        renamed to MOV will not play on Windows in iTunes or QuickTime
+    * WMA: no metadata is exported; this has been disabled because Windows cannot play the files if metadata is included (due to a current limitation in FFmpeg)
     * Muting specific time-shifted mono tracks produces audio at wrong point on timeline in exported file if muted tracks are to left of unmuted
+    * Custom FFmpeg Export: Not all combinations of format,codec and options will produce a successful export.
+This is mainly or entirely due to limitations in FFmpeg, but currently Audacity lacks a warning that errors were encountered on export.
     * (Windows) Exported "Comments" ID3 tag not recognised by Windows Media Player or Explorer

  * Genre WAV info tag (IGNR) not supported due to limitation in libsndfile